 Supported iPhones: All iPhones from the iPhone X back to the iPhone 7 support NFC using the designated in-app NFC button.
 See images below:

 The iPhone XS, XR, 11, 11 Pro and up all support dedicated NFC.
 They do not need the button (or the iotspot app open) to scan a iotspot.

-Beware: The position of the NFC reader is located in the top part of the iPhone.
+Note: The position of the NFC reader is located in the top part of the iPhone.

 See the following video for a visual example:

-On android, NFC needs te be enabled in order for the phone to use it.
+On android, NFC needs to be enabled in order for the phone to use it.
 As there are a lot of different Android phones that do or do not have NFC, the best way to find out if your phone has NFC available and enabling it using these steps:

-- On your Android device, tap on “Settings.”
+- On your Android device, tap on “Settings"

-If your device supports NFC and you enabled it by following these steps.
-You can scan a iotspot similar to the following video.
+If your device supports NFC and you enabled it by following these steps, you can scan a iotspot similar to the following video.